api3dao/oev-docs/docs/oev/overview/target-chain.md

 two beacon values - one for the base feed beacon and one for the OEV one.

-The OEV beacons will have different beacon IDs and are essentially unused (because there is no dAPI using them), but they are valuable for searchers to monitor the real-time off-chain data feed values.
+The OEV beacons will have different beacon IDs and are essentially unused (because there is no dAPI using them), but they are valuable to searchers for monitoring the real-time, off-chain data feed values.
 The auction winner can use this data to update the dAPI value for a particular dApp.

 ::: info